fstab50/gcreds/README.md

-# README :  gcreds (v2.0)
 * * *
+# README | gcreds: Generate AWS Temporary Credentials
+* * *

+## Summary ##

+**gcreds** (pronounced "gee-creds" for _generate credentials_) is a utility for creation and managment of IAM temporary access credentials using Amazon's [Security Token Service (STS)](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html).
+[Temporary credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp.html) are used to access AWS resources when assuming a role identity.

+For more information on the above terms and functions, see [an explanation of IAM roles in the Amazon Web Services](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) documentation.

+**Version**:  2.4

 ## Purpose ##

-**gcreds** (pronounced "gee-creds" for _generate credentials_) requests temporary credentials
-from [Amazon Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) for roles that normally require mfa
-credentials in order to authenticate.
+**gcreds** requests temporary credentials from [Amazon Security Token Service (STS)](http://docs.aws.amazon.com/STS/latest/APIReference/Welcome.html) for roles that normally require mfa credentials in order to authenticate.

-A primary use case for **gcreds** is generating a temporary set of AWS access
-credentials for programmatic use by automation tools running on your local machine.
+A primary use case for **gcreds** is generating a temporary set of AWS access credentials for programmatic use by automation tools running on your local machine.

-**gcreds** manages temporary credentials it generates to prevent corruption of your
-local awscli config.
-When generating new temporary credentials, **gcreds** will
-automatically clear expired credentials from your local awscli config to block
-the presence of duplicate sets of credentials.
+**gcreds** manages temporary credentials it generates to prevent corruption of your local awscli config.
+When generating new temporary credentials, **gcreds** will automatically clear expired credentials from your local awscli config to block the presence of duplicate sets of credentials.

 See [v2.0 Release Notes](./notes/release_v2.0.md)